 Yes, as long as you follow the Guide Lines

 One of the main safety rules in cavern diving in the Cenotes is referencing the guideline at all times.
-Your guide will explain how to identify and use it, and where to position yourself.
+Your guide will explain how to identify and use it and where to position yourself.
 The same guideline will show you the way out.
 You should also be able to rely on your guide and follow them at all times.

-Enjoy your Cenote dive 🙂
+Enjoy your Cavern dive in Cenote 🙂